biggestT/-G-It/NOTES.md

 ##Notes from Främling's paper about an Information Architecture for the IoT

+> PLM as used by CAD/CAM and even ERP system vendors usually signifies the management of product design documents and the different variations and versions of those documents, while the "usage" phase of product instances tends to be omitted.

 >The success of the information architecture and the implementations of it are in this paper evaluated mainly based on the following criteria:

 > -  Degree of fulfillment of the requirements set up by the demonstrator owners.